The Enola Holmes Mysteries: Films

-On January 9, 2018, it was announced that Millie Bobby Brown would produce and star as the title character in a film series based on the Enola Holmes books.
-On February 8, 2019, media reported Harry Bradbeer would direct the film project, and Jack Thorne would adapt the script.
+In 2018, it was announced that Millie Bobby Brown would produce and star as the title character in a film series based on the Enola Holmes books, with Harry Bradbeer directing, and Jack Thorne writing the script.
 Helena Bonham Carter plays Enola's mother, and Henry Cavill plays Sherlock Holmes.
 On April 21, 2020, Netflix bought the distribution rights to the film, as opposed to a theatrical release due to the COVID-19 pandemic.
 The film was released on September 23, 2020.

-That month, Brown and Bradbeer acknowledged their intentions to develop a sequel, which was announced on May 13, 2021.
-The story is an original story based on the 1888 matchgirls' strike and the life of labour activist Sarah Chapman.
-Bradbeer thought it was an inspiring feminist tale that showed the power of working together — "Enola, to advance, has to work with others and not just be reliant on herself.
-It's a story that goes from 'I' to 'we,' and that is a story of sisterhood."
+After the success of the first film a sequel was announced.
+Bradbeer created an original story based on the matchgirls' strike.
+Brown and Cavill reprise their roles as Enola and Sherlock.
 In November 2022, the sequel, Enola Holmes 2 was released on Netflix.

-Brown and Cavill reprised their roles as Enola and Sherlock.
-Brown was reportedly paid $10 million for her role, making it the highest upfront salary for an actor under the age of twenty as of the release of the film.
-A third installment finished shooting in 2025.
-The film is directed by Philip Barantini.
+A third film was released on July 1, 2026.
+Directed by Philip Barantini and written by Jack Thorne, Enola is in Malta about to get married when Sherlock goes missing.